-8 charged with involuntary manslaughter in Penn State hazing death
+Manslaughter charges after Penn State hazing death

 The Penn State Interfraternity Council issued a statement saying its "thoughts continue to lie with the Piazza family as the justice process moves forward."
 It stressed the importance of leading change that would "prevent a senseless tragedy like this" again.

-"We are committed to addressing the critical issues in our fraternity community head on.
-We have formed stakeholder working groups tasked with developing increased community standards and enhancing student safety.
-The best way to shift culture is for students, alumni and the university to work together," the council said.

-National IFC President Jud Horras has been very critical of Penn State's leadership on this issue, and says the university has not taken the critical steps needed to solve this problem.
+Jud Horras, president and CEO of the North-American Interfraternity Conference, has been critical of Penn State's leadership on this issue, and says the university has not taken the critical steps needed to solve this problem.

-"It's significant, yes, very troubling," Horras said.
-"This is a terrible situation.
-I hope it's a major wake up call that this behavior can't be tolerated."

 Horras said he is meeting with the Penn State president next month.

-"We have known about concerns and challenges there for quite some time.
+"We have known about concerns and challenges there (at Penn State) for quite some time.
 They've had alcohol concerns, hazing concerns, drug abuse.
 There have been a lot of concerns at Penn State," he said.

-"The challenge is that the solution lies in getting the students to take ownership of the community and govern more effectively.
-They have to have ownership in the expectations set and their willingness to govern each other."

 Beta Theta Pi International Fraternity described the "nature of those charges" as "incredibly disheartening as the organization and its membership continue to grieve Tim's passing and the pain experienced by his family."